ramblingsofadev/docs/framework-comparisons.md

 * Supports automatic lazy execution of binders so that binders that aren't used are not executed
 * Straightforward methods to bind and resolve dependencies from the DI Container
 * Supports targeted bindings
+* Can convert to PSR-11

 <h4 id="aphiria-di-container-cons">Cons</h4>

-* Does not implement PSR-11
+* Does not use PSR-11 natively

 <h3 id="symfony-di-container">Symfony</h3>